 Diarrhea, characterized by loose or watery stools, can be triggered by various factors, from infections to dietary choices.
 Probiotics, however, offer a promising avenue for management and prevention.
-Here, we review the best probiotics to stop diarrhea in 2023, including Ritual, YourBiology, Pure Essence Labs, Culturelle, and Oweli.
+Here, we review the best probiotics to stop diarrhea in 2024, including Ritual, YourBiology, Routine, Oweli, and Seed.

 Best probiotic for diarrhea: a shortlist